 The award document is pre-printed with your agency's law enforcement and government executives' names.
-If this information is incorrect or has changed, please update your "Agency Contacts" online at www.cops.usdoj.gov through the "Account Access" tab.
-If the law enforcement or government official has changed since the time of application, please have the current law enforcement executive or government executive for your agency create an account through the "Account Access" tab, log in, and sign the award document once your agency contacts have been updated online.
-Once you have reviewed your award document, please electronically sign it and make a copy of all pages of the document for your records, along with all award condition pages, within 90 days of the date shown on the award congratulatory letter.
-Please see "Accepting the award" in this manual.
+If this information is incorrect or has changed, please update your "Agency Contacts" online at www.cops.usdoj.gov.
+If the law enforcement or government official has changed since the time of application, please have the current law enforcement executive or government executive for your agency sign the award document.
+Be sure to familiarize yourself with all terms, conditions, and requirements of your award before signing the award document.
+To officially accept your award, please electronically sign the award document within 90 days of the date shown on the award congratulatory letter.
+Print and retain a copy of all pages of the award document, award terms and conditions, the Financial Clearance Memorandum (FCM), and the award document supplement for your records.